9Queens/CatStealingApp/README.md

    helpers and files that helps us created dbcontexts do be testable and datarace proof.
 - `CatApp.Services` – Business logic and services
 - `CatApp` – Web API project with Dockerfile
-- `CatApp.Integration.Tests` – Integration tests using WebApplicationFactory
+- `CatApp.Integration.Tests` – with the following :
+   -  Full Integration tests for only one endpoint  by tearing up/down docker container just to server for the intergration test cases.
+Docker settings for general test behavior and tracking automatically the docker-compose.yaml file (in case the hardcoded path cannot get resolved).
+   -  Docker output added to visual studio Test Explorer for collecting errors before and during tests.
-   (just a sample of full intergration tests examples for only one api endpoint using in memory test databases and
+   -  The same - api endpoint test - using in memory test databases (no docker just locally)
-    and one full unit test only in one service  - not all )
+   -  One full unit test only in one service (ICatService)

 ## Docker Support